 DO YOU WANT TO…?

-- Gain confidence in the hills & mountains
+- Be more confident in the hills and mountains

-- Know what to do when the mist comes down
+- Know what to do if the mist comes down

 See photos from previous courses